Social

 Grievance mechanism for the natural rubber supply chain

-Bridgestone received a grievance against one of its suppliers in 2023.
+Bridgestone received a grievance against one of its suppliers in 2023, consisting of multiple complaints about their group operation across several African states as well as in Southeast Asia.
 With the support of an international NGO, Earthworm Foundation, Bridgestone engaged with the supplier that was the subject of the grievance to confirm status and review the results of an investigation by a third party and the action plan for improvement.
 Based on this dialogue, Bridgestone published the grievance on the list on its website in June 2023 and has been updating the list quarterly.
 It will continue to monitor improvement of human rights as well as environmental management and practice.
 By operating in an appropriate and transparent manner, Bridgestone can encourage its business partners to correct and mitigate risk and support victims.
 Having a supply chain with low human rights risk will, in turn, lead to a stable supply for Bridgestone.

 Global Platform for Sustainable Natural Rubber (GPSNR)